top of page

 For nearly 30 years I created traditional Black and White Silver Gelatin prints in a wet darkroom.
 Those last 10 years, I often hand applied oils over the prints and used other alternative process techniques..
 My first public showing was in 1991 and after winning a competition a few years later, I had my first solo show in NYC.
 In 1995 I won the Willard Van Dyke Photography award and had my second solo show at the Megan Fox gallery in Santa Fe.
 Around 2004, I dismantled my last darkroom and now retired, have worked in a digital studio in my home.

-Today, I usually begin new work by cutting primary forms from white paper.
-I then arrange the forms into a composition which I photograph with a digital camera.
-Combining that image with others stored in the computer, I can colorize the image using a controlled palette.
-I also paint over certain sections manually using computer tools.
-Thus, my subject matter is now mostly non-objective/abstract/surreal imagery constructed in a studio setting.
+Today, I often begin new work by cutting primary forms from plain white paper.
+I then arrange the forms into a composition which I photograph with a digital camera (usually an initial Black and White image).
+Afterward combining that image with others from a large library of images stored in the computer, I colorize and shape the image using a controlled lighting and palette.
+I may then manually paint over certain sections using computer tools, finally producing a photographic print in a small edition.
+Thus, my subject matter is now mostly non-objective, abstract, or surreal imagery constructed in a studio setting.

 My work is held by The Albuquerque Museum of Art and History, The New Mexico Museum of Art, The Capitol building in Santa Fe, The City of Albuquerque, and many private collectors.